Enough of Hygge - 11 - Tour de France Copenhagen

 7 The route passes the park of Østre Anlæg on the right, and passes over the railway at Østreport station.
 The station building is the original from 1897.
 At the junction with Folke Bernadottes Allé (GPS 55.69151 12.58819). the route turns left.

 On the right is the tree-lined boundary of The Citadel (Kastellet).
-Take the first junction on the right, (Ved Norgesporten), (GPS 55.69443 12.59296), and then immediately after the first turning on the left (Langelinie) (GPS 55.69402 12.59420).
+Take the first junction on the right, (Ved Norgesporten) (GPS 55.69443 12.59296), and then immediately after follow the road round to the left (Langelinie) (GPS 55.69402 12.59420).
 It will come as a surprise to find that the route is going uphill, but it is not for long.
 The road bends to the right and left, losing height again with a marina on the left.

 9 The statue lies on a very important axis at the centre of Amalienborg Palace.
 Through the portal on the left can be seen the Opera, and to the right Frederik's Church, otherwise known as the Marble Church (Marmorkirken).
 Unfortunately the square is a pedestrianised area, so you will have to dismount and scamper across the square on foot.
 Take the portal on the right towards the Marble Church.

 Alternatively if you wish to avoid Amalienborg Square with its pedestrianisation, cobbles and soldiers, turn right onto Fredericiagade just before entering the square (at the security bollards) (GPS 55.68490 12.59394), cross Bredgade and turn left onto Store Kongensgade, as above (GPS 55.68613 12.58928),

 10 Contiue along Store Kongensgade until it opens out into Kongens Nytorv (GPS 55.68143 12.58530), Across the square by Nyhavn is the French Embassy in Copenhagen, bon courage!
 Curve round to the left following the main road to the far side of the square between Magasin du Nord and the Royal Theatre (Det Kongelige Teater), (GPS 55.67958 12.58545).
 This is where we rejoin the official Tour route - hopefully they have been delayed sufficiently by a red wave.

 Continue south down Holmens Kanal to the large junction with Holbergsgade, (GPS 55.67763 12.58633).
 The route continues straight across the junction, so fight the desire to curve round to the right, and use the bicycle filter lane to cross the junction in two stages in front of the statue of Niels Juel.
 Continue down Niels Juel Gade to where it opens up dramatically at the harbour.
 Take the road ahead over the canal with the old Stock Exchange on the right, and Christiansborg behind.
 The route curves round to the right under the road bridge of Knippelsbro, (GPS 55.67505 12.58680).

 11 The raod now passes between the wings of the Royal Library (Det Kongelige Bibliotek), across another canal and through the Danish Architecture Centre.
 Immediately after DAC where the new cycle bridge comes in from the left turn right onto Vester Voldgade.
 (GPS 55.67169 12.57867).
 Take the second road on the left (Rysensteensgade) (GPS 55.67265 12.57655), which is where the photos from the race day were taken.
 A final right turn onto H. C. Andersens Boulevard, (GPS 55.67210 12.57568) leads to the home straight.

-You are now on the home straight so put your head down and go like the wind.
+The finish line is ahead so put your head down and go like the wind.
 Ignore the attractions of the Tivoli amusement park on the left, and scream past the Town Hall on the right to finish just past the junction with Vesterbrogade on the left.
-(GPS 55.67616 12.57737).
+(GPS 55.67616 12.56737).
 Take the applause of the watching crowds.
 Perhaps no one noticed, in which case you may want to know what it feels like to have an unexpected win, so search for the hilarious Tour de France spoof video by Remi Gaillard.